 What are the metrics for software development?

 Software development metrics are quantitative values that allow measure software development project’s quality, performance, and team’s health.
-They help to improve the development process as the project moves along and can be used for the team’s future work to improve planning and organization.
+They help to improve the development process as the project moves along and can be used for the team’s future work to improve organization and planning.

 There are six main types of software development metrics:

-- Formal code metrics — these are objective qualitative values that calculate how much work was performed by the team by determining the number of the lines of code (LOC), Instruction Path Length, and others.
+- Formal code metrics — these are objective qualitative values that calculate how much work was performed by determining the number of the lines of code (LOC), Instruction Path Length, and others.